About

 About NISCOPS

-The National Initiative for Sustainable and Climate Smart Oil Palm Smallholders (NISCOPS) - a partnership between IDH and Solidaridad - brings together key stakeholders to sustainably manage the landscape.
+The National Initiative for Sustainable and Climate Smart Oil Palm Smallholders (NISCOPs) - a partnership between IDH and Solidaridad - brings together key stakeholders to sustainably manage the landscape.
 The program supports smallholders to implement climate-smart agriculture - improving livelihoods, reducing greenhouse gas emissions from deforestation, and boosting climate change resilience.

 Climate change and deforestation

 Forests in the landscape play a crucial role in carbon storage and climate regulation.
-Palm oil expansion in the district poses an increased threat of climate change and deforestation.
+Aceh Timur has 546,000 hectares of natural forest cover.
 The wider Aceh province is estimated to have lost just under 9,000 hectares of forest in 2023 whilst Aceh Timur lost 611 hectares during the same year.
 Deforestation in the district increased significantly in 2024, with a total of 1.1kha hectares of forest loss, releasing significant amounts of CO2.
-Much of the deforestation is potentially linked to palm oil expansion by both concession and smallholders.
-Although these areas are legally permitted for development, many concessions contain High Conservation Value (HCV) areas.
-The Green Growth Plan is developing a policy framework to protect HCV areas.
-The goal is to reduce deforestation rates in Aceh Timur by 30%.
-A deforestation monitoring and verification team has been established in the landscape.

 Sustainable land management